objcio/articles/2015-02-09-ios-camera-control.md

 The `AVCaptureSessionPresetPhoto` selects the best configuration for the capture of a photo, i.e. it enables the maximum ISO and exposure duration ranges, the phase detection autofocus (TODO: link to camera article), and a full resolution, JPEG-compressed still image output.

-However, if you need more control, the `AVCaptureDeviceFormat` class describes the parameters applicable to the device, such as still image resolution, video preview resolution, which autofocus system, ISO and exposure duration limits.
+However, if you need more control, the `AVCaptureDeviceFormat` class describes the parameters applicable to the device, such as still image resolution, video preview resolution, the type of autofocus system, ISO, and exposure duration limits.
 Every device supports a set of formats, listed in the `AVCaptureDevice.formats` property, and the proper format can be set as the  `activeFormat` of the `AVCaptureDevice` (note that you cannot modify a format).

 ## Controlling the Camera